open-compensation-token-license/license-token-website/wiki/how-to-get-sponsored-for-open-source.md

 - C = Contributor Earnings
 - M = Maintainer Earnings

-For each contributor or maintainer i, define a weighted score:
+For each contributor or maintainer i, calculate a weighted score:

 Weighted_Score_i = (LOC_i * wLOC) + (IssuesFixed_i * wISS) + (DocsContrib_i * wDOC)

-Then, each individual’s share from C or M is:
+Then, determine each individual’s share from C or M:

 Share_i = (Weighted_Score_i / Σ Weighted_Score_all) * (C or M)
 ```

-### Benefits for Bangalore Contributors
+### Advantages for Bangalore Contributors
-1. **Incentivized Work**: Token holders have a vested interest in your project’s success, encouraging steady contributions.
+1. **Incentivized Work**: Token holders have a vested interest in the project’s success, ensuring continuous engagement.
-2. **Long-Lasting Community**: A transparent token-based model fosters ongoing engagement within Bangalore’s tight-knit tech scene.
+2. **Stronger Community Ties**: A transparent, blockchain-based framework strengthens the local open source ecosystem by promoting collaboration.
-3. **Shared Governance**: Sponsors, maintainers, and contributors can collectively shape the project roadmap, aligning with the city’s collaborative spirit.
+3. **Shared Decision-Making**: Sponsors, maintainers, and contributors collectively define the project roadmap, aligning with Bangalore’s collaborative culture.

 ---

 ## Conclusion

-Bangalore’s thriving tech ecosystem, combined with the established OCTL User Group, creates an ideal environment for open source projects to flourish.
-By mixing traditional sponsorship methods with on-chain compensation, you can:
+Bangalore’s booming tech culture, combined with the widespread adoption of Blockchain Licenses, creates an ideal ecosystem for open source projects to thrive.
+By uniting traditional sponsorship channels with transparent, blockchain-powered token frameworks, you can:
-1. Connect with local businesses that value transparent and impactful projects.
+1. Engage businesses within Bangalore that value integrity and impactful initiatives.
-2. Maintain a consistent open source presence to ensure continued visibility and trust.
+2. Showcase consistent contributions to build visibility and credibility within the community.
-3. Leverage OCTL to unify contributor and sponsor interests, encouraging wider community involvement and long-term sustainability.
+3. Use the Blockchain License structure to align contributor and sponsor interests, ensuring collective project success and sustainability.

-By taking these steps, you’ll position your open source work at the heart of Bangalore’s fast-moving tech culture, ensuring sponsorships that both empower your contributors and support your project’s evolution.
+Taking these steps will position your open source project at the forefront of Bangalore's technology revolution, paving the way for stronger support and meaningful contributions.